Click on magnifying glass to see entire picture

 Turkeys are seasonal layers.
 Eggs and poults are generally available from April to August

-We find turkeys to be extremely hardy birds and very social.
-When we are out in the farm yard they are right there following us around.
+Check out the Narragansett Turkey, a heritage turkey rich in tradition and just an all American breed.
+Narragansett’s are a heritage breed of turkey so they can reproduce.
+We find turkeys to be hardy birds and often will be roosting out in 5 degree temperatures.
+They are social birds, when we are out in the farm yard they are right there following us around.
 Been here for a farm visit?
-You have seen our toms showing off and being social.
+You have seen our toms showing off and being social, always so curious.
 Heritage turkeys prefer to be free ranged and roost as high up as possible.
-They don’t bare confinement well due to their large size and nature.
+They don’t bare confinement well due to their large size and nature unless adequate space is provided.
 Remember these turkeys can fly.
-The Hens tend to wander and Toms stay close to the food!
+The hens tend to wander and toms stay close to the food, so always check before dark for their location and we recommend they return to their coops at night.
 They are alert and gaggle whenever they sense danger or anyone coming to the farm.

 The Narragansett color pattern contains black, gray, tan, and white.
-Hens weigh around 14 pounds and toms 23 pounds.
+Hens weigh generally around 14 pounds and toms 23 pounds.
 Since, the Narragansett has not been selected for mass production, weights may be smaller than the standard.
 In our breeding program we strive for the standard weights.
-We have been told around 12 weeks for processing a turkey for market.
+We have been told around 12 weeks is average for processing a turkey for market.
 Narragansett turkeys have traditionally been known for their calm disposition, good maternal abilities, early maturation, egg production, and excellent meat quality.
 Everything you could ask for in a turkey!
 The Narragansett turkey would make a useful and beautiful addition to anyone’s farm or homestead.
 The rich American history of this turkey is fascinating and what draws us to them.
-Turkeys are seasonal layers and only lay in the spring and summer months and sometimes into the fall.
-All our turkeys are Non-GMO!
+Turkeys are seasonal layers and only lay in the Spring and Summer months and sometimes into the fall.
+All our turkeys are Non-GMO.

 Feed Recommendations: turkeys are considered a gamebird and need higher protein when developing.
 We recommend Sugar Feather Farm gamebird starter, when they are poults, Sugar Feather Farm gamebird grower when they are growing, and when the hit maturation you can switch to our adult feed.
 If you are raising strictly for meat production and pasture a different feed regimen will apply.
 You can reach out for recommendations on that program.